Jolokia Protocol

 ]

-This request will result in a JSON array containing multiple JSON responses within the HTTP response.
+This request will result in a JSON array result containing multiple JSON responses within the HTTP response.
 They are returned in same order as the requests in the initial bulk request.

 Responses